-External Review Decision.
-As required by state regulations, the review agency will consider all aspects of the case.
-They will send a written response of the outcome.
-They will send the response to you (or your authorized representative) and to Blue Cross and Blue Shield within 60 working days of the request.
-If the agency determines more time is needed to fully and fairly evaluate the request, the agency will notify you and Blue Cross and Blue Shield of the extended review period.
-In the case of an expedited review, you will be notified of their decision within five working days.
-This five-day period starts when the external review agency is assigned to your case.
-If the review agency overturns Blue Cross and Blue Shield's decision in whole or in part, Blue Cross and Blue Shield will send you (or your authorized representative) a notice within five working days of receiving the review decision made by the agency.
+External Review Decisions and Notice.
+The review agency will consider all aspects of the case and send a written response of the outcome.
+They will send the response to you (or your authorized representative) and to Blue Cross and Blue Shield within 60 calendar days of receiving the referral from the Office of Patient Protection.
+In the case of an expedited review, you will be notified of their decision within four working days of receiving the referral from the Office of Patient Protection.
+If the review agency overturns Blue Cross and Blue Shield secision in whole or in part, Blue Cross and Blue Shield will send you (or your authorized representative) a notice within five working days of receiving the review decision made by the agency.
 This notice will confirm the decision of the review agency.
-It will also tell you: what steps or procedures you must take (if any) to obtain the requested coverage or services; the date by which Blue Cross and Blue Shield will pay for or authorize the requested services; and the name and phone number of the person at Blue Cross and Blue Shield who will make sure your grievance is resolved.
+It will also tell you (a) what steps or procedures you must take (if any) to obtain the requested coverage or services; (b) the date by which Blue Cross and Blue Shield will pay for or authorize the requested services; and (c) the name and phone number of the person at Blue Cross and Blue Shield who will make sure your grievance is resolved.